GreenAI-Uppa/AIPowerMeter/README.md

 Record the energy consumption of your cpu and gpu.
 Check [our documentation](https://greenai-uppa.github.io/AIPowerMeter/) for usage.

-This repo is largely inspired from this [experiment Tracker](https://github.com/Breakend/experiment-impact-tracker)
+This repo is largely inspired from this [experiment Tracker](https://github.com/Breakend/experiment-impact-tracker).
+A popular package is also [Code Carbon](https://github.com/mlco2/codecarbon)

 ## Requirements